daulric/retract/docs/Introduction/Build.md

-You can build, destroy or update elements with ReTractUI.
+You can build, destroy or update elements with ReTract.

 Just know how to make the element. 😂